pcfens/puppet-yas3fs/README.md

 ###What yas3fs affects

 * fuse package and configuration
-* upstart jobs that are used to manage yas3fs mounts
+* init jobs (sysvinit, upstart or systemd) that are used to manage yas3fs mounts
 * python-pip package (optional)

 ###Beginning with yas3fs